conneath/portal-base/README.md

 # portal-base
-yup, its the Portal source code from that 2018 Source Engine leak but slapped onto the sdk 2013, have fun and go wild
+yup, its the Portal source code from that 2018 Source Engine leak but slapped onto the sdk 2013, have fun and go wild **THIS REQUIRES PORTAL TO BE IN THE SAME STEAMAPPS DIRECTORY AS YOUR SOURCEMODS!**
 ## Compiling
 run the bat file in src and compile the solution (don't forget to set the project to Release, not Debug) basically exactly the same as source sdk 2013